datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

     }
     ..

-When using the ``custom_auth`` feature, the access token and refresh token (if applicable) are available as dynamic parameters.
+When using the ``custom_auth`` feature, the response properties from the authentication request(s) are available under the ``token`` object.
 Use this to construct the payload/headers/parameters for the operations, e.g. for a system that uses the bearer token format:

 ::